-The current General Plan outlines four broad land use categories - Residential, Commercial, Industrial, and Other.
+The current General Plan (slated to be updated, and thus superseded shortly) outlines four broad land use categories - Residential, Commercial, Industrial, and Other.
 Residential development is permitted in the Residential and Other categories, including mixed use designations.
 Residential designations include Low Density Residential (LDR), Medium Density Residential (MDR), High Density Residential (HDR), and Urban Residential (UR).
-Other designations that allow residential development include Mixed Use-Residential (MUR).
-As previously noted, land use designations will be changed with the General Plan Update to reflect changed conditions in the city.
-Neighborhood integration and flexible uses, including for residential, are central to this Update.
+Other designations that allow residential development include Mixed Use-Residential (MU-R).
+As previously noted, land use designations will be changed with the General Plan Updateupdate to reflect changed conditions in the city.
+Neighborhood integration and flexible uses, including for residential, are central to this Updateupdate.

 The existing Carson Zoning Ordinance (Carson Municipal Code Article IX, Chapter 1) establishes several residential zones in order to accommodate a variety of housing types and densities.
 The existing Code does not allow residential development in any commercial zones except for two mixed-use commercial districts: Mixed-Use Carson Street (MU-CS) and Mixed-Use Sepulveda Boulevard (MU-SB).
-Taken together, the zones within City limits (i.e., RA, RS, RM, MU-CS and MU-SB) where residential development is allowed constitute about 25.8 percent of the city's total acreage.
-Further, as previously noted, new zones will be identified following the adoption of the General Plan Update.
-This will likely alter the proportion of citywide land that is suitable for residential development.
-For instance, considering the proposed land use designations of the Update (i.e., including all Residential, Mixed Use, and Flex District designations), nearly 39.7 percent of the total acreage of the city and its Sphere of Influence (SOI) will be open to residential development.
+Taken together, the zones within carcinetistic lines, RA, RS, RM, MU-CS and MU-SB) where residential development is allowed constitute about 25.8 percent of the city's total acreage.
+Further, as previously noted, new zones will be identified following the adoption of the General Plan Updateupdate.
+This will likely alter the proposed land use designations of the Updateupdate (i.e., including all Residential, Mixed Use, and Flex District designations), nearly 39.7 percent of the total acreage of the city and its Sphere of Influence (SOI) will be open to residential development.

-The City's Zoning Ordinance also establishes overlay districts in the City in order to accomplish additional purposes within existing zones, including residential uses.
-Carson's Zoning Ordinance only applies within City limits, whereas its SOI is under Los Angeles County zoning regulations.
+The City's Zoning Ordinance also establishes overlay districts in the city in order to accomplish additional purposes within existing zones, including residential uses.
+Carson's Zoning Ordinance only applies within city limits, whereas its SOI is under Los Angeles County zoning regulations.
 City residential and mixed-use residential zones and overlay districts are as follows: